shuibing9420/shuibing9420.github.io/_news/announcement_leapgnn_fast25.md

 related_posts: false
 ---

 LeapGNN is accepted by FAST 2025.
-Congratulations to Weijian!
+Congratulations to Weijian Chen!